appcelerator-forks/Notificare.notificare-titanium-android/README.md

 Titanium module for Notificare Mobile Marketing Platform.
 Before you start make sure you grab the notificareconfig.properties from https://github.com/Notificare/notificare-push-lib-android/blob/master/Samples/PushMe/assets/notificareconfig.properties.template and place it in your app's platform/android/bin/assets folder.
 This is the configuration file where you should make changes to match your app's settings.

+## Usage

+See sample app in example/app.js.
+For documentation please refer to: https://notificare.atlassian.net/wiki/display/notificare/Getting+started+with+Titanium

 ## Accessing the Notificare Module

 To access this module from JavaScript, you would do the following: